 Submillimeter wavelengths are well-matched as probes of the thermal response of asteroid surfaces.
 ALMA can resolve thermal emission from an asteroid's surface to measure the temperature distribution across the surface and estimate the regolith thickness and composition.
 Tracking the asteroid over time will reveal its rotational period and 3D shape.
+(Note this project is not feasible in Cycle 8 2021 because the most extended configurations will not be offered.)

-Receiver(s): Bands 6: (233 GHz or 1.3 mm)

-Angular Resolution & LAS: Near-infrared adaptive optics imaging combined with modelling puts the size of Juno at ~240 km.
+Receiver(s): Bands 6: (233 GHz or 1.3 mm) Angular Resolution & LAS: Near-infrared adaptive optics imaging combined with modelling puts the size of Juno at ~240 km.
 To obtain at least eight resolution elements across the asteroid, a resolution of ~29 km is required which translates to 20 mas at the distance to Juno of 1.97 AU.
 Multiple resolution elements will reveal variations in brightness temperature over the surface of the asteroid.
-With an angular size of ~0.17", Juno is smaller than the Maximum Recoverable Scale of 0.21" with the most extended configuration available in Cycle 5 (see ALMA Technical Handbook, Chapter 7), and so all relevant size-scales will be recovered.
+With an angular size of ~0.17", Juno is smaller than the Maximum Recoverable Scale of 0.21" with the most extended configuration (not available this cycle), and so all relevant size-scales will be recovered.
 Continuum Sensitivity: Juno has a single-dish flux density of 240 mJy at 250 GHz.
 At a resolution of 20 mas, there are ~64 synthesized ALMA beams across the 240 km (i.e. 168 mas) wide asteroid.
-Thus the flux density per beam will be
+Thus the flux density per beam will be 240 mJy / 64 beams = 3.8 mJy/beam.
+The sensitivity required to reach a signal-to-noise ratio of 100 is then 3.8 mJy/beam $\bar{1}$ 100 ~ 38 μ Jy/beam.